Skip to main content

 What's new is the ability to measure these values strategically to form a payment portfolio.

-Modern technology infrastructure now reveals the full economic profile of every outgoing payment: making them measurable, interpretable, and financially productive.
+Modern technology infrastructure now reveals the full economic profile of every outgoing payment, making them measurable, interpretable, and financially productive.

 The Limits of Efficiency